burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Placement New

-Essentially there are such variations of the new operator:
+Essentially there are several variations for exotic usage of the `new` operator:

 1. Usual placement `new`.
 Creation of an object, but using the already prepared address space.
 If the implementation needs to store some meta-information, then it can be the case that `b != address`.
 Example: